-This Statement refers to a number of definitions contained in each of the Grid Code, the Balancing and Settlement Code, and the Licence.
-In the event that any of the relevant provisions in the Grid Code, the Balancing and Settlement Code or the Licence are amended, it may become necessary for National Grid to modify this Statement so that it remains consistent with the Grid Code, the Balancing and Settlement Code, and the Licence.
+This Statement refers to a number of definitions contained in each of the Grid Code, the Balancing and Settlement Code and the licence.
+In the event that any of the relevant provisions in the Grid Code, the Balancing and Settlement Code or licence are amended, it may become necessary for National Grid to modify this Statement so that it remains consistent with the Grid Code, the Balancing and Settlement Code and the Transmission Licence.

-In any event, where National Grid's licence or statutory obligations or the provisions of the Grid Code or Balancing and Settlement Code are considered inconsistent with any part of this Statement, then the relevant licence or statutory obligation or code provision will take precedence.
+In any event, where National Grid's licence or statutory obligations or the provisions of the Grid Code, the Balancing and Settlement Code are considered inconsistent with any part of this Statement, then the relevant licence or statutory obligation or code provision will take precedence.